ashb/magic-paperclip/README.markdown

 Include the gem in your Gemfile:

-    gem 'paperclip-filemagic'
+    gem 'magic-paperclip'

 # Usage

-Its all automatic - paperclip-filemagic does its trick by just being in the Gemfile.
+Its all automatic - magic-paperclip does its trick by just being in the Gemfile (via a Railtie).

 When a Paperclip attachment is assigned to its content_type will be detected and will overwrite what the browser sends.